-No. They’ll be no changes to our retail fees and charges.
+No. There’ll be no other changes to our fees and charges.

-The amount your bill will change by will depend on your usage, the energy plan you're on and the distribution area you live in.
+The amount your gas bill will change by will depend on your usage, the energy plan you're on and the distribution area you live in.

 on a switch.
 Each stage incurs costs that are passed on to you via your energy bill.
 It is changes in these four main areas that generally influence energy rate changes.
 These include: